 - “What Is Nutrition?”“

 (Registered users at University Health News also might visit author Matthew Solan’s related story “The Weighty Issue of Losing Weight,” originally published in the November 2015 issue of UCLA Medical Center Healthy Years.)

 THE BEST WEIGHT-LOSS DIETS

-Jonathan Wanagat, MD, PhD, Assistant Professor, Division of Geriatrics answers a common question about choosing the most effective weight-loss diet.
+Jonathan Wanagat, MD, PhD, Assistant Professor, Division of Geriatrics at UCLA, answers a common question about choosing the most effective weight-loss diet.

 Q: I’ve been trying to lose weight.
 What is the best weight-loss diet to try?

 A: Believe it or not, the good news is that there is no one single weight-loss diet.
 That’s good news because it means that you can (and should) eat a wide variety of foods to achieve your goals.
 Two recent studies in the Journal of Nutrition found that people who ate a wide variety of healthy foods tended to have less body fat compared to those who ate a more monotonous diet.
 For example, if you eat red meat several times a week, consider replacing some of those meat-based meals with plant-based proteins.
 Try lentils in soup, bean-based patties, or tofu (the baked versions are especially versatile).
 Use low-fat or no-fat dairy, instead of full-fat.

 While smoothies can be a tempting way to get more fruits and veggies into your diet, be aware that they can also pack a lot of calories.
 This is especially true for store-bought smoothies.
 Some can contain as many as 1,000 calories.
 The fiber in the fruits and veggies in smoothies are also pulverized and thus more quickly absorbed, compared to simply eating whole produce.
 This matters because slower digestion helps you feel fuller longer.